DynamoMTL/shopify-pipeline/README.md

 - **Asset Optimization and Fingerprinting**: Webpack is used to skim through all your templates and find the assets and dependencies needed for the build, running those through its process and spitting out optimized and fingerprinted assets in the build folder.
 It will also map those assets by rendering the correct path in the templates.

 - **SVG Store**: We are supporting the use of SVG Store out of the box using webpack-svgstore-plugin [link].
-You can jump to this section [link] to learn how to use it in Pipeify.
+You can jump to this [section](#6-svg-store) to learn how to use it in Pipeify.

 - **Hot Module Reloading**: Once you start developing your application, the Webpack server will allow you to inject modified JS modules directly on your Shopify development theme without reloading the page.

 - **Sourcemaps**: We added support for JS and Sass sourcemaps when you are in development mode.

 - **JS Code Linting**: ESlint is used to by default to lint your JS files as part of the build process.
 You can add your own `.eslintrc` in your project and Pipeify will pick it up.
-Or you can rely on the one that is included by default here: [link to file].
+Or you can rely on the one that is included by default [here](.eslintrc).

 - **Sass Support and Linting**: Pipeify supports CSS and Sass by default.
 We also added support for Sass `@imports` for better style modularity.
 Stylelint support is also in the works [link to the roadmap].